SeisComP/main/apps/tools/ql2sc/descriptions/ql2sc.rst

 The routing table is defined as a comma-separated list of ``object name:group name`` pairs.
-Also the routing rules are inherited recursively within the SC3 object tree.
+Also the routing rules are inherited recursively within the SeisComP object tree.
 If no explicit rule exists for an object the routing of its parent is evaluated up to the ``EventParameters`` root node.

 Examples